 "It is an extensive evaluation process, but once it is completed and a product is certified, consumers can be assured the product is green and much safer," McDougall said.
 "This has not only helped provide guidelines for manufacturers, but all the homework and guesswork on selecting environmentally safe products has been eliminated."

-"What we see happening in many segments of the jansan industry is that cleaning professionals, including carpet cleaners, are not only embracing green, they are using it as a marketing tool," Sawchuk said.
+Seeing Green in Green"What we see happening in many segments of the jansan industry is that cleaning professionals, including carpet cleaners, are not only embracing green, they are using it as a marketing tool," Sawchuk said.
 "They have heard the customers' call and are answering it enthusiastically by using carpet products certified green by EcoLogo, Green Seal and CRI."

 Another reason this is happening is not only to address customer demand, but also because carpet cleaning professionals view green carpet cleaning as a way to differentiate themselves from other contractors.
 They are also encouraged to go green because working with safer cleaning chemicals can help minimize their worker and customer liability.